Open-Attestation/open-attestation-cli/README.md

 The above command will install the open-attestation CLI to your machine.
 Be sure to have `node.js` installed, so that you can run the command.

 ### NPX

-You can also opt to use `npx` for the installation:
+If you only want to execute a few commands, you can also opt to use `npx` for the installation:

 ```bash
 npx -p @govtechsg/open-attestation-cli open-attestation <arguments>
 ```

-No matter which way you choose, once the installation process is complete, a configuration folder will be created in the `~/.config/open-attestation/` folder.
+Upon installation, a configuration folder will be created at `~/.config/open-attestation/`.

->**Important:** On this website, the CLI is referred to as `open-attestation` when you run a command.
+>**Important:** The CLI is referred to as `open-attestation` when you run a command.
 The assumption is the CLI is available in your execution path.
 If not, you must change `open-attestation` to reflect the full path to the executable.

 ---